SyncfusionExamples/Online-map-services-supportive-in-Blazor-Maps-component/ReadMe.md

 * Checkout this project to a location in your disk.
 * Open the solution file using the Visual Studio 2022.
-* Add the API keys for the online map providers such as Bing, ESRI, Mapbox and TomTom in their respective tile server URLs set in the `UrlTemplate` property of the Maps.
+* Add the valid keys for the online map providers such as Bing, ESRI, Mapbox and TomTom in their respective tile server URLs set in the `UrlTemplate` property of the Maps.
 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.